Beyond-jQuery/book/manuscript/async-tasks.md

 %% real async situations
 %% APIs: the benefits of async support
 %% jQuery is _way_ behind the web API in this area
+%% FYI: Some of the latter sections deal with bleeding edge web API specs.
+Exciting, but still lacking browser support.
+With compilers and shims, most of these can all be used now though.

 ## Callbacks: The traditional approach for controlling async operations